 UWM’s Center for International Education has been awarded prestigious Title VI National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) Fellowship grants by the US Department of Education.
 Totaling $1.7 million over four years, beginning AY 2014/15, the grants will support a series of interconnected initiatives to strengthen UWM and Wisconsin K-16 students’ participation in meaningful study of languages and global issues.
 FLAS Fellowships will support undergraduates’ intermediate or advanced level (200-level or higher) studies of Arabic, Chinese, Japanese, Korean, Polish, Portuguese*, or Russian.

-- Summer 2017 Intensive Language Fellowships: up to $7,500 for intensive summer study of a language, at an approved US or overseas language program.
+The Summer 2018 Intensive Language Fellowship awards up to $7,500 for intensive summer study of a language, at an approved US or overseas language program.
 Application Form.

 Complete applications must include: